 "Expanding 5G network deployments and densification"

-The primary driver of the Radio Access Network (RAN) Market Market is the rapid expansion of 5G.
+The primary driver of the Radio Access Network (RAN) Market is the rapid expansion of 5G.
 More than 1.8 billion users are now connected via 5G globally, supported by 420,000 U.S. sites and 980,000 Chinese sites.
 RAN infrastructure supports over 6.4 billion mobile connections overall.
 5G deployments enhance network speeds up to 10 Gbps, improving user experience and enabling IoT adoption.
 Small cell densification, with 1.2 million new installations in 2024, supports seamless urban coverage.
 These investments ensure operators meet demand from high-data applications like streaming, autonomous vehicles, and AR/VR.

 RESTRAINT